apache/kudu/docs/design-docs/raft-config-change.md

 * Replacing a failed tablet server to maintain the desired replication factor of tablet data.
 * Growing the Kudu cluster over time.
-"Rebalancing" tablet locations to even
-* out the load across tablet
+This might need "rebalancing" tablet locations to even out the load across tablet servers.
-  servers.
-* Increasing the replication of one or more tablets of a table if they become hot (eg in a time series workload, making today’s partitions have a higher replication)
+* Increasing the replication of one or more tablets of a table if they become hot (e.g. in a time series workload, making today’s partitions have a higher replication).

 ## Scope
 This document covers the following topics: